 Knowledge is power!
 It pays to know what to expect, practice sample test questions, review, and learn.
 Students are highly encouraged to prepare for the placement test.

+Placement tests are administered on a first come, first served basis.
 Prior to taking the placement test, new students must:

 - Apply for admission

 - Obtain a student ID number